 Laws On Assault And Battery

-United States laws concerning assault and battery charges can vary by state.
+Laws concerning assault and battery charges can vary by state.
 While some states consider assault and battery to be two separate charges by definition, in other states they may be converged into a single type of criminal charge or claim.

 One shared requirement for civil and criminal cases is proof that the offender was the direct cause of the assault or battery, and was not lawfully provoked—a distinction that is explained in greater detail below.

 In some states, charges may be more serious for incidents that lead to severe or permanent injury, or meet the criteria for aggravated assault and battery.
-This typically involves serious threats of harm and may involve the use or threat of a deadly weapon.
+This typically involves serious threats of physical harm and may involve the use or threat of a deadly weapon.

 Statute Of Limitations On Assault And Battery Claims